collapsed-stacks/startups/questions/7261/what-s-the-best-extension-for-a-startup-website.md

 - tagged: `website`, `domain-name`
 - score: 3

-<p>I'm trying to decide if I should choose a local domain for my start-up's website (like .ro, .bg, .hu) or should I go for something global like .io?</p>
+I'm trying to decide if I should choose a local domain for my start-up's website (like .ro, .bg, .hu) or should I go for something global like .io?

 ## Answer 7262